What is investing?

 This is what retirement could look like if you invest today…

 What can you afford and how do we get there?
 The sliding scale above is to help you quantify the amount of money needed to invest on a monthly basis to reach your retirement goal.
-The value used is set at 7% ROI to give you an average value of what you can expect to have in the future.
+The value used is set at 7% Return on Investment to give you an average value of what you can expect to have in the future on a medium risk portfolio.

 MONEY UNDER YOUR MATTRESS VS. SAVINGS VS. INVESTING.